-- a) The airbox must be the originally fitted and homologated part with no modification allowed. - b) The air filter element may be replaced. - c) The airbox drains must be sealed. - d) All motorcycles must have a closed breather system.
+- a) The airbox must be the originally fitted and homologated part with no modification allowed. - b) The air filter element may be replaced but must be fitted in the original location. - c) The airbox drains must be sealed. - d) All motorcycles must have a closed breather system.
 All oil breather lines must be connected, may pass through an oil catch tank and must exclusively discharge in the airbox.
 Only the original breather vents may be used. - e) No heat protection may be attached to the airbox.